 Foundations

-The work presented here originates from architectural studies developed across Units 4 and 5, in which space was examined through construction, absence and lived experience.
-Projects explored fragmentation, material and occupation, forming the basis of a photographic approach focused on how space is structured, perceived and understood.
+The work presented here originates from architectural studies developed across Units 4 and 5, where space was examined through construction, absence, and lived experience.
+The projects explored fragmentation, material, occupation, and memory, forming the basis of an ongoing photographic approach concerned with how space is shaped, inhabited, and understood.

-Fieldwork in contexts such as Kosovo further informed this approach, where the relationship between infrastructure, memory and everyday use became central.
-These investigations continue in the photographic work, where boundaries, structure and light are used to examine how space is defined and experienced.
+Fieldwork in contexts such as Kosovo further informed this approach, where relationships between infrastructure, memory, participation, and everyday use became central.
+These investigations continue through the photographic work, which explores boundaries, temporary structures, traces of repair, and the ways space is transformed through time and occupation.

 Animation of final model